 Often, the first place many people think of when it comes time to purchase a car is to go through the dealer's financing process.
 This type of financing does have some benefits.

 Many dealers offer incentives to buyers.
 The dealer may be able to offer low-interest rate financing due to comparison shopping, or even 0% financing, that a bank or credit union can’t compete with.
 Also, it is convenient as you are already there doing your shopping.
 The dealer can offer you on-the-spot financing when you buy your car.
 If you have so-so credit, it may be easier to be approved.
-Approval rates on dealer-financed loans are slightly higher than on personal loans.

 However, when you buy a car using dealer financing, you are taking out a secured loan and the collateral is the car you are buying.
 If you miss a payment, you are in danger of having your car repossessed.